realjenius/realjenius.com/content/post/kotlin/logging-in-kotlin.md

 This is creating a companion object of type `KLogging`.
 This is one of the interesting things that Kotlin companion objexcs support: the ability to inherit or be implemented by an entirely outside type.

-KLogging has a `logger` parameter on it, which allows you to do this in your code:
+KLogging has a `logger` property which allows you to do this in your code:

 ```java
 class MyClass {